Firmus Energy raises Belfast gas price nearly 25%

 "High prices will make the coming winter miserable for many and life threatening for some without the introduction of significant support for consumers."

 Mr Gormley added: "These increases, mainly due to the sustained high price of wholesale gas, follow well-publicised rises in home heating oil, coal, electricity, grocery, and transport fuel costs.

-This is particularly bad news for consumers in vulnerable situations and low-income households.
+"This is particularly bad news for consumers in vulnerable situations and low-income households.
 It also means a wider group of households than before are having their budgets stretched ever further."

-"We urge anyone who is struggling to pay their energy bills or top-up their meters to contact their supplier directly for help and support.
-We also encourage consumers to think about ways they can reduce their energy costs through energy efficiency and if possible, try to save money over the summer months to cover energy costs during the coming winter," he said.
+"We urge anyone who is struggling to pay their energy bills or top-up their meters to contact their supplier directly for help and support."